 - Wipe the lens surface using a circular motion, starting from the center and working outward.
 This technique applies pressure uniformly and minimizes scratching risk.

 Too much pressure during cleaning can damage the lens coating.
 Use gentle pressure and stick to approved cleaning solutions.
-Household glass cleaners, alcohol-based products, or rough fabrics can scratch your lens's delicate surface.
+Household glass cleaners or rough fabrics can scratch your lens's delicate surface.

 Put the lens cap back on if your projector has one—this keeps dust away.
 Regular cleaning with these steps will keep your projector's image quality sharp and extend its life.